Alex-Badea/Pocket-3DR/README.md

 # 3DReconstruction
 A MATLAB implementation of a full 3D Reconstruction pipeline using the functions provided by the Czech Technical University in Prague, Faculty of Electrical Engineering.
+- Tips:
+  - It is highly recommended that you calibrate for the distorsion parameters as well when dealing with high-depth background images, else reconstruction might fail;
+  - The reconstruction fails for [non-Lambertian objects](https://en.wikipedia.org/wiki/Lambertian_reflectance) (see image set "car") due to inconsistency of features between scenes;
+  - If the script fails with "Transitivity 0", rerun the program.
+You might have stumbled upon an unfortunate Essential Matrix estimation.
+If it fails again, the problem might be in the Calibration Matrix.
 - Check out some samples below (full image sets in repo):

 #### cpl: 47 images